August 16, 2020 0 Comment

 5. Identify common challenges

-The most common of these challenges include maximizing employee participation, assuring them of fairness in the hiring of referral candidates, preventing discord among the workforce, and even maintain the novelty and excitement in the program.
+These common challenges include maximizing employee participation, reinforcing the fairness of the process, and maintaining the novelty and excitement in the program.

 How to Implement an Employee Referral Program?